 Things You Can Do

-You can Include/Exclude product groups, break groups down further, etc. This is the same as what you’ve always been able to do with traditional Google Shopping campaigns.
+You can Include/Exclude product groups, break groups down further, etc. This is the same as what you’ve always been able to do with traditional Google Shopping campaigns, you just can’t set bids directly for each product group.

 You can create Placement Exclusions, to keep your display ads from showing on sites that you don’t want to use.